Sharjah Police Force

+History

+On the background of the increasing civil unrest in Aden Colony, and a decision by the British Ministry of Defence to vacate British base from Aden in 1966 and its movement to Sharjah, the British asked Sheikh Khalid bin Mohammed Al Qasimi to establish an organized force to help maintain security in Sharjah.
+Sheikh Khalid appointed a British officer to lead the force, a Jordanian officer as a deputy, and 50 men of his personal guard in November 1966.
+Sharjah Police Force was then officially established in September 1967 by a decree from Sheikh Khalid.

 Departments

 Sharjah Police manages public security across the city and emirate of Sharjah, including the East Coast cities of Dibba Al Hisn, Khor Fakkan and Kalba.
 It consists of three organisational units, the General Directorate of Resources and Support Services; the General Directorate of Central Operations and the General Directorate of Police Operations.
 These report to the Commander in Chief and Deputy Commander in Chief.
-Sharjah's Amiri Guard reports directly to the Commander in Chief, while the Media and PR Department, Correctional & Punishment organisation department and the Police Research Centre report to the Deputy Commander in Chief.
+Sharjah's Amiri Guard reports directly to the Commander in Chief, while the Media and PR Department, Correctional & Punishment organisation department and the Police Research Centre report to the deputy commander-in-chief.

 General Directorate of Resources and Support Services

 The core administrative resource for Sharjah Police, this division includes human resources, financial affairs, electronic services and communications, support services and the Police Training Institute.

 General Directorate of Central Operations

 Central Operations manages the traffic and patrols department, vehicle and driver licensing department, operations and the special tasks department, based in Al Mirgab.